ODIM-Project/ODIM/README.md

  - One or more plugins:

-   The plugins abstract, translate, and expose southbound resource information to the resource aggregator through RESTful APIs.
+   The plugins abstract, translate, and expose southbound resource information to the Resource Aggregator through RESTful APIs.
 Resource Aggregator for ODIM supports:

     -  Generic Redfish plugin for ODIM (GRF plugin): This plugin can be used for any Redfish-compliant device
     -  Dell plugin for ODIM: Plugin for managing Dell servers